raystack/raccoon/docs/docs/concepts/structure.md

 ### `worker`

 Buffer from when the events are processed and before events are published.
-This will also act as interface that connects server and publisher when in the future.
-Currently, `worker` is tightly coupled with `websocket` server and `kafka` publisher.
+This will also act as interface that connects server and publisher.

 ### `publisher`

-Does the actual publishing to the downstream pipeline.
+Does the actual publishing to the downstream message queue.
 Currently Supports:
 * Apache Kafka
 * Google Cloud Pub/Sub